cornejobarraza/dictionary/README.md

 # English dictionary

-Application that provides definitions and synonims by making a request to the [Free Dictionary API](https://dictionaryapi.dev/).
+Application that provides definitions and synonyms by making a request to the [Free Dictionary API](https://dictionaryapi.dev/).

 This project was created with: